 Step 2.
-Squat down to his level, turning your body sideways so you don’t appear too threatening
+Squat down to his level, turning your body sideways, so you don’t appear too threatening

 Step 3.
 If you know the dog is confident and happy, pat your legs and coax him to come to you

 Never approach the dog from above as he will see this as a threat to him.
-Make only a small amount of eye contact as he can also think this is a threat too.
+Make only a small amount of eye contact as he can also think this is a treat too.
 Now allow the dog to approach you.